Thunderschmidt/Walabot-3D-Cool-Tool/README.md

 ### What is the Walabot 3D Cool Tool?
 The Walabot 3D Cool Tool was made for:
 1. visualizing the Walabot output in a graphically pleasing way
-2. using the Walabot for detecting and marking objects
+2. using the Walabot for detecting, marking and tracking objects

 ### How does it Work?
 #### Point Cloud
 The Walabot 3D Cool Tool lets the Walabot generate a *point cloud*.
 A point cloud is an array of "reflection intensities" of spatial points from a scan area in front of the Walabot.
-How big this scan area shall be and how densely it is filled with points can be exactly configured: A Walabot point cloud can contain just a handful of elements, or thousandw.
+How big this scan area is and how densely it is filled with points can be exactly configured: A Walabot point cloud can contain just a handful of elements, or thousandw.
 The bigger the point cloud, the lower the frame rate.

 The maximal Area the Walabot can scan is a hemisphere of 10 meters radius in the direction of its antenna array.
 It can measure the reflection intensities of 100.000 points 2 or 3 times a second or a few thousand points up to 20 time a second.
 Its best range resolution is at one milimeter.